BLUE HORIZON 1261

 "Aye sir, right away."

-Merlin left the three to their assignments and walked toward the Infirmary, consciously aware that he was able to move normally across the floor of the corridor, his feet coming in contact with the carpet with each step rather than swimming in freefall.
+Merlin left the three to their assignments and walked toward the sickbay, consciously aware that he was able to move normally across the floor of the corridor, his feet coming in contact with the deck with each step rather than swimming in freefall.
 It was all too easy to get complacent about life in space with the conveniences of technology.
 It wasn't necessary to wear pressure suits and float along passageways by handrail as it was in the days of space travel before artificial gravity generators were developed.

 Despite that it sometimes failed, as it had now, Merlin was thankful for the technology that allowed him to walk normally in his shirt sleeves while in a vessel traveling the sea of stars.